ThanhVinh-source/TIMA_Bank_Project/README.md

 - Add cross-validation summaries and model calibration curves.
 - Test models on a later time period to evaluate true out-of-time predictive performance.
 - Compare rule-based labels with real repayment outcomes to measure business usefulness.
-- Build a dashboard from the fact and dimension tables in Power BI, Tableau, Looker Studio, or another BI tool.
+- Add formal Power BI deployment notes, scheduled refresh settings, and gateway configuration screenshots.
+- Add incremental-load logic for SQL Server when the CRM export grows beyond full-refresh size.
 - Document feature definitions in a formal data dictionary.

 ## Project Summary

 This project moves from raw lending operations data to business-ready credit analytics.
-It cleans and enriches TIMA CRM records, identifies borrower and product risk patterns, builds predictive models, and exports a BI-ready dimensional structure.
-The result is a practical foundation for credit portfolio monitoring, customer segmentation, risk warning, and future dashboard development.
+It cleans and enriches TIMA CRM records, identifies borrower and product risk patterns, builds predictive models, exports a BI-ready dimensional structure, loads it into SQL Server, and connects it to Power BI.
+The result is a practical foundation for credit portfolio monitoring, customer segmentation, risk warning, and dashboard-driven decision making.